 - Emerald API

-Provide names or a valid naming convention for the above groups (the names above are merely used as an example).
-Also, having four separate usergroups is not necessary.
-Depending on requirements, a single usergroup may be mapped to all four roles.
+Provide names or a valid naming convention for the above groups (the names above are used as an example).
+Also, having four separate user groups is not necessary.
+Depending on requirements, a single user group may be mapped to all four roles.

-Take a backup of the following files to ensure previous configuration can be restored, if required:
+Take a backup of the following five files to ensure the previous configuration can be restored, if required:

-Alternatively, a snapshot of the instance can also be taken prior to making any changes.
+Alternatively, a snapshot of the instance can also be taken before making any changes.